How to Apply - Grants

 - Statement of Ministry Context (Pastoral Study Project ONLY): Tell us about your congregation or organization and your role in it.
 This should be no more than two pages double-spaced.

-- Institutional Support Declaration (Pastoral Study Project ONLY): This form should be completed by the appropriate representative of your church or organization verifying that you will be given time off to utilize a grant if awarded.
+- Institutional Support Declaration (Pastoral Study Project and Collaborative Inquiry ONLY): This form should be completed by the appropriate representative of your church or organization verifying that you will be given time off to utilize a grant if awarded.
 If you are not currently employed, the support declaration should be signed by the regional denominational official to whom you are vocationally responsible.

 - Letter of Release (First Book for Minority Scholars ONLY): The applicant’s academic dean or chairperson confirms release from teaching responsibilities in the event a grant is awarded.

-We prefer that you submit application materials by uploading documents through our website in either *.pdf or *.doc format.
+We prefer that you submit application materials by uploading documents through our website in *.pdf format.
 Assemble all required documents and email addresses prior to beginning the online application process – which will prompt you to upload and submit your materials in one session.
 All digital documents must be submitted by the annual application deadline.